 - when the interference is between two spatial objects, the InterferenceSpace attribute is used to define the interference space between the two footprints associated to the spatial objects, expressed by a specific IfcSpatialZone of predefined type IfcSpatialZoneTypeEnum INTERFERENCE.

 If the interference geometry and Zone are omitted then the interference is provided as a logical relationship.
 Under this circumstance, the connection point, curve, surface, or solid has to be recalculated by the receiving application.
-Both InterferenceGeometry and InterferenceSpace should not be set together.

 The RelatingElement and RelatedElement define the two elements in the relationship, that may have different roles.
 The relation orientation may be required by certain InterferenceType values or InterferenceGeometry calculation, this is done by setting the attribute ImpliedOrder accordingly: